 Before delving into the legal issues, I find it apposite to briefly retrace the history of election matters.
 The starting point is to realise that our principles of election law, like those of the Republic of South Africa, have been heavily influenced by English law.
-In this regard, I refer to DE VILLIERS VS LOUW 1931 AD 241 at 267, where Wessels J.A. had this to say: -
+In this regard, I refer to DE VILLIERS VS LOUW1931 AD 241 at 267, where Wessels J. A. had this to say: -

-"In deciding this case, it is essential to ascertain the principles upon which we ought to decide elections petitions.
-As the whole procedure of parliamentary elections is foreign to our common law, and is derived from English statute law, we ought to adopt the principles resorted to by English Courts except where our statute differs from English electoral statutes."
+"In deciding this case, it in essential to ascertain the principles upon which we ought to decide elections petitions.
+As the whole procedure of parliamentary elections is foreign to our common law, and is derived front Englisli statute law, we ought to adopt the principles resorted to by English Courts except where our statute differs from English electoral statutes."

-It is a historical fact that previously, the Legislative Arm of Government reserved to itself the right to detennine disputed elections.
+It is a historical fact that previously, the Legislative Ann of Government reserved to itself the right to determine disputed elections.
 In England, a new course was charted it 1868 when this function was delegated to the Judiciary by a legislative enactment.
 It stands to reason therefor that in making a determination on an election matter, the Court must have recourse, exclusively to the legislative enactment promulgated to govern elections.
-In DE VILLIEPvS VS LOUW 1930 AD 426 at 430, Curlewis J.A. put the matter poignantly in the following language: -